<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=672348691155252&amp;ev=PageView&amp;noscript=1">

 • Store chemicals safely and securely.

-Job site security refers to protecting your job site from both theft loses and unauthorized intruders.
+Job site security refers to protecting your job site from both theft losses and unauthorized intruders.
 Equipment and material theft from construction job sites is a major source of loss for contractors.
-A source of some theft is unauthorized intruders, but unauthorized people gaining access to the job site also result in safety and injury issues, liability issues, and the potential equipment damage.
+A source of some theft is unauthorized intruders, but unauthorized people gaining access to the job site also results in safety and injury issues, liability issues, and potential equipment damage.
 If these job site security issues can be eliminated that directly adds profit to the bottom line.

 Preventing Theft